northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 need for the requested resources, and adjust the reservation accordingly.
 We understand that sometimes it is difficult to determine exactly what your resource needs will be, but we do need to keep a reservation to a reasonable limit so that we keep the shared resources available to all users.

-**Is there any training on Discovery for my class?**

-Yes, we can provide in-classroom training, either in person or in an online webinar format, for your class on using Discovery.
-We can customize it to focus on the resources you will be using with them for the class.
-Please use the `Research Computing Training Request <https://bit.ly/NURC-Training>`_ ticket to provide us with information about your class.

 **How long do my students have access to Discovery?**